dralshehri/hijridate/docs/api.md

 # API Reference

-This section documents the API of `convert` and `ummalqura` modules.
+This section documents the API of the `convert` and `ummalqura` modules.
 The `convert` module is the main module of the Hijri Converter package whilst the `ummalqura` module holds the conversion constants.